 Salt and pepper (to taste)

 Refried beans (optional- here is our favorite homemade recipe)

 2 cups shredded cheese (we used Colby Jack, but any kind will work)

 Spray your slow cooker with non-stick cooking spray.
-Put beef, bouillon cubes, and enchilada sauce into slow cooker and cook on low for 7-8 hours, or until meat is very tender (you could also cook on high for maybe 3-4 hours).
+Put beef, enchilada sauce, bouillon cubes, onion, green chiles, chipotle pepper sauce, cumin, oregano, and salt and pepper into slow cooker and cook on low for 7-8 hours, or until meat is very tender (you could also cook on high for maybe 3-4 hours).